-The AMP Division assists the Michigan State Transportation Commission and Executive Management Team as they develop policies and helps facilitate policy implementation.
+The AMP Division assists the Michigan State Transportation Commission (STC) and Executive Management Team as they develop policies and helps facilitate policy implementation.
 The division provides staff support to the Transportation Asset Management Council (TAMC), analyzes state and federal transportation legislation, and assists with policy and planning for nonmotorized and freight transportation, including planning for a new lock at the Soo Locks.
-It also provides policy work for emerging areas of interest, such as connected and automated vehicles.
-The division is also responsible for developing the departments federally funded Transportation Asset Management Plan.
+It also provides policy work for emerging areas of interest, such as connected and automated vehicles, and resilience.
+The division is also responsible for developing the department's federally funded Transportation Asset Management Plan.

-More detailed information on the TAMC, including annual reports, an interactive map, and several dashboards representing various aspects of the health of Michigan's federal-aid-eligible roads can be found at http://tamc.mcgi.state.mi.us/TAMC.
+More detailed information on the TAMC, including annual reports, an interactive map, and several dashboards representing various aspects of the health of Michigan's federal-aid-eligible roads can be found at www.Michigan.gov/TAMC.